-The Global Geoparks Network supports a variety of capacity building activities aiming to distribute information and share best practice on Geoparks building and operation, especially in underrepresented regions.
+The Global Geoparks Network supports a variety of capacity building activities aiming to distribute information and share best practice on creating and operating Geoparks, especially in underrepresented regions.
 The Global Geopark Network plays an active role in nurturing partnerships and the sharing of best practice between UNESCO Global Geoparks and aspiring Geoparks.